wholderdev/Walkthroughs-Installs/Installing-NvidiaDrivers-CUDA-LLAMA-OnSecureBoot.md

 ```

-Getting rid of the ACPI Errors
+### Getting rid of the ACPI Errors

 For whatever reason I keep getting these errors.
 I don't know what's causing them.
 Maybe it's a reading comprehension issue from me reading the logs.
 Here's how to force ACPI to be enabled and to stop the errors from logging.

+Note: I actually removed this from my install, I was troubleshooting the "No login screen" issue below and thought ACPI was to blame initially.

 ```
 sudo vim /etc/default/grub